The Social Security Disability Lawyer Cape Coral Deserves

 SSDI is a program that requires applicants to have both a work history and a disability.
-When applying for this insurance in Cape Coral, applicants must be sure of their work histories.
+When applying for this insurance in Cape Coral, applicants must have well-documented work histories.
 The Social Security Administration (SSA) looks at two aspects of work history.
-These include the duration of that history and the recency of that history.

 The SSA will also carefully evaluate the type and extent of the applicant’s disability.
 To be considered ‘disabled,’ a social security claimant must prove a total disability.

 Finding An SSD Lawyer Cape Coral Trusts

-When applying for Social Security Disability Insurance (SSDI), the SSA looks at your work history in terms of “work credits” .The average applicant must have 40 credits, although younger workers may qualify with fewer credits.
+- When applying for Social Security Disability Insurance (SSDI), the SSA looks at your work history in terms of “work credits.”
+The average applicant must have 40 credits, although younger workers may qualify with fewer credits.

 - The SSDI applicant must also pass a recency-of-work test.
 This requirement is met if the worker has earned at least 20 credits during a 40-quarter period.
 However, these requirements become less strict for younger workers.

 - The SSA will further evaluate conditions that are ambiguous or questionable.
 Certain medical conditions may not even be listed by the SSA under its “blue book” listings.
 If an applicant has an unlisted condition, that applicant will have to further prove the impairments of said condition.

-With Your Best Interests in Mind, We Fight For Your Rights
+With Your Best Interests in Mind, We Fight for Your Rights

 - That’s why we recommend that every applicant for SSDI seek legal counsel.
 Many people don’t realize how difficult the process can be.
 The Social Security Administration (SSA) openly admits that nearly 75% of initial claims are denied.
 Most of the claims are denied because of the confusing and complex application process.

 - This is why every applicant should hire a Social Security Disability Attorney Cape Coral can trust.

 - When initiating the process, you may choose to apply online or in-person at a Social Security Office Cape Coral location.
 In either case, our lawyers will help you prepare for the process ahead.
 We will help you file your disability application.
 We will appeal your initial denial to an administrative law judge.
-We will even take your claim all the way to Federal District Court, if required
+We will even take your claim all the way to Federal District Court if required.